 - Sharon Kandro, APRN*

 Sharon Kandro, APRN, Family Nurse Practitioner joined the Davison Health Center as a per diem employee in 2006.
 She was fortunate to be able to accept a 32 hour/week position in April of 2013.
-In addition to working at Wesleyan, she continues to maintain a private practice in the Mansfield, Ct area.
 She has a BS in Biology from the University of Connecticut, a BS in Nursing from St. Louis University, Missouri, and a MS in Nursing from St. Joseph College in West Hartford.
 As a registered nurse her background was adult ICU and medically complex children within the home.
 She is involved in community outreach through the school readiness programs in the Middletown area.
 When not at work she is busy with her two school age daughters and husband and her pet menagerie.

 * The APRN will maintain a reasonable and appropriate level of consultation and referral, based on the APRN’s scope of practice and experience, with the collaborating physician on an ongoing basis.
 The purpose of collaboration will be to review patient outcomes, including a review of medical therapeutics, corrective measures, laboratory tests, and other diagnostic procedures that the APRN can prescribe, dispense, and administer.